ScionFL: Efficient and Robust Secure Quantized Aggregation: Related Work Background Information

-\tsparagraph{Poisoning Defenses} As simple parameter-wise averaging is very sensitive to outliers and, thus, can easily hamper accuracy, Byzantine-robust defenses aim to make~FL robust against~(untargeted) attacks.
+\myparatight{Poisoning Defenses} Simple parameter-wise averaging is very sensitive to outliers and, thus, can easily hamper accuracy.
+Therefore, Byzantine-robust defenses aim to make~FL robust against~(untargeted) attacks.
 To do so, Krum~\cite{nips:BlanchardMGS17} selects only one local update, namely the one with the closest~$n-m-2$ local updates as update for the global model, where~$n$ is the number of clients and~$m$ the number of anticipated malicious clients.
 Multi-krum~\cite{nips:BlanchardMGS17} extends this idea to a selection of~$c$~(instead of just one) updates.
 Median~\cite{ICML:YinCRB18} is an another coordinate-wise aggregation selecting the coordinate-wise median of each update parameter.
 A straightforward idea to assess~(to some extent) if a specific gradient is malicious is to use an auxiliary dataset~(rootset) at the aggregator to validate the performance of the updated global model~\cite{ndss:CaoF0G21,esorics:DongCLWZ21,AAAI:LiXCGL19}.
-FLTrust~\cite{ndss:CaoF0G21} and FLOD~\cite{esorics:DongCLWZ21} use the ReLU-clipped cosine-similarity/Hamming distance between each received update and the aggregator-computed baseline update based on the auxiliary dataset.
-RSA~\cite{AAAI:LiXCGL19} uses an~$\ell_1$-norm-based regularization, which is also comparing to the aggregator-computed baseline update.
+FLTrust~\cite{ndss:CaoF0G21} and~FLOD~\cite{esorics:DongCLWZ21} use the ReLU-clipped cosine-similarity/Hamming distance between each received update and the aggregator-computed baseline update based on the auxiliary dataset.
+FLDetector~\cite{KDD:ZhangCJG22} detects malicious clients by checking their model updates' consistency based on historical model updates.
+RSA~\cite{AAAI:LiXCGL19} uses an~${\sf L}_{1}$-norm-based regularization, which is also comparing to the aggregator-computed baseline update.
 The recently proposed~Divider and~Conquer~(DnC) aggregation~\cite{NDSS:SheHou21} combines dimensionality reduction using random sampling with an outlier-based filtering.